erkyrath/bloggor/README.md

 [my personal blog](https://blog.zarfhome.com/).

 If you want a static site generator, you probably don't want this one.
+Bloggor is uncommented, undocumented, and supported only in that I keep tweaking it to suit my whims.
-Have you considered...
+Have you instead considered...

 - [Zola](https://www.getzola.org/)?
 - [Pelican](https://getpelican.com/)?
 - [Metalsmith](https://metalsmith.io/)?

-But if you want to mess around with this one, feel free!
+But if you want to mess around with Bloggor, feel free!

 ## Try it out